 The MTAI Guidelines for Supervision detail the requirements for both supervisors and supervisees.
 These guidelines are understood in the context of the MTAI standards, ethics and guidelines for teacher training.

-Mindfulness supervision holds mindfulness practice as its heart whilst also sharing the common functions of supervision of support, education and feedback.
+Mindfulness supervision holds mindfulness practice at its heart whilst also sharing the common functions of supervision of support, education and feedback.
 The following definition is offered by the MTAI:

 Mindfulness supervision is a regular, safe and co-created restorative space that is held within the container of mindfulness and contracted between supervisor and supervisee.
 Embodying a compassionate presence and through mutual inquiry, the supervisory process enables reflection on the supervisee’s mindfulness teaching practice and balances the supportive, educative and ethical strands of mindfulness teaching and practice.
 The process is dedicated to deepening the growth, understanding, integrity, safety and effectiveness of the integration of mindfulness, both personally and professionally, in the supervisee’s working life.